-With Fixed Energy Online April 2016, by paying for both electricity and gas by Direct Debit, you’ll receive a continuous discount through a reduction in your daily standing charge, worth £90 over each year.
+With Price Fix May 2016, by paying for both electricity and gas by Direct Debit, you'll receive a continuous discount through a reduction in your daily standing charge, worth £90 over each year.

 Your daily standing charge will be discounted so that over a year you'll receive a discount of £40 on your electricity charges and £50 on your gas charges for paying by Direct Debit.

 If you stop paying by Direct Debit, you'll move on to the non-discounted Receipt of Bill version of our Standard tariff.
 If this happens, we'll let you know.
 There is no additional discount after 12 months as it is already taken into account in the price you pay each day.
 Subject to change.

 The TIL gives you all the information you need about a tariff in a standard format, to let you easily compare products.
 Each TIL is specific to the location of your property, fuel type (Gas or Electricity) and payment method.

 The TIL contains infromation about the tariff, such as, costs for unit rates, standing charge costs, Tariff Comparison Rate (TCR), and discounts.

 Download all the terms and conditions relating to this tariff below.